hal/core/README.md

 ## Problems?

-Please post any questions to the jboss as 7 mailing list: jboss-as7-dev@lists.jboss.org
+Please post any questions to the wildfly mailing list: wildfly-dev@lists.jboss.org

+Or ping us on IRC

+freenode.net#wildfly-management

 Have fun.